royasutton/omdl/README.md

 automation framework used to develop omdl).
 If latter is used, the library will be tested and the documentation will be generated.

 The provided setup script is the recommended install method.
+On-line documentation and snapshots for manual installation are available in the [omdl-snapshot] repository.

 Evaluation